stigvoss/SeEnergyUsageClient/README.md

 # SeEnergyUsageClient
-Client for energy usage API of danish Syd Energi
+Client for self-service APIs of danish Syd Energi.

 # Usage